Hitman in the City: Re-release

 After BMP Productions was restructured into MediaCorp Raintree Pictures between 2003 and 2005, MediaCorp remastered and re-released Hitman in the City in VCD, VHS and for the telefilm's first time, DVD.
 Though the remastered DVD edition's cover remains the same, the DVD edition also contains scenes that did not go into the final edit, a photo slideshow and the making of the film.

 Title

 The film goes by two titles - one being Replacement Killers and the other less-known Hitman in the City.
 The film went by the first name when it won an award at the Singapore International Film Festival, but appears to have been released on VCD under the second title.
 The Internet Movie Database lists the film's title as Sha shou yi chu shou (a Hanyu Pinyin rendering of the Chinese title), without mention of either English name.

-Trivia

-Scenes and dialogue from the movie can be heard in Jack Neo's 1999 film That One No Enough.
-A scene in That One shows the characters watching the henchmen at Au Bon Pain, although the dialogue from Lai Shun throwing the drugs down plays.